CoolZeroNL/ESXi-Copy-Files-Between-hosts-using-SCP-Command/README.md

 img

 Once SSH service is started, We need to allow the SSH Client in ESXi firewall.
-To allow SSH client in ESXi Firewall, Click on Networking -> Firewall -> Select SSH Client -> Click on “Enable” under Actions Menu.
+To allow SSH client in ESXi Firewall, `Click on Networking` -> `Firewall` -> `Select SSH Client` -> `Click on “Enable”` under `Actions Menu`.

 img